vtlanglois/Exercise-05d-Networked-Game/README.md

 # Exercise-05d-Networked-Game
 Exercise for MSCH-C220, 4 November 2021

+A demonstration of this exercise is available at [https://youtu.be/qZKNiWO7lTs](https://youtu.be/qZKNiWO7lTs).

 This exercise is a chance to play with Godot's networking capability in a 3D context.
 We will be extending a simple first-person-controlled character and allow the control of two of these characters over localhost.

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-05d-Networked-Game.
 Edit the LICENSE and replace BL-MSCH-C220-F21 with your full name.
 Commit your changes.